Wacom-Developer/personal-knowledge-library/docs/knowledge/base/ontology.md

     :   Ontology types.
 For public entities.

     `owner: bool`
-    :   Is current user the owner of the entity.
+    :   Is the current user the owner of the entity?

     `owner_external_user_id: str | None`
     :   External user id of the owner.